 - The MIGnificient Flying Machines http://www.bharat-rakshak.com/IAF/aircraft/past/963-mig25.html

-Additionally the photo caption on DS-362 originally claimed there was a Camera Port on the Trainer variant.
-The "Port" under the cockpit is actually that of a light.
+Additionally, the photo caption on DS-362 originally claimed there was a Camera Port on the Trainer variant.
+The "Port" under the cockpit is actually that of light.
 That caption identifying it as a camera port is a mistake by the editor of this site.

-The following comments by Air Marshal Sumit Mukerji who is quoted in the above article are reproduced below to add clarity to some of the aspects:
+The following comments were made on an earlier version of the article by Air Marshal Sumit Mukerji (who is quoted in the above article).
+They are reproduced below to add clarity to some of the aspects:

 As one of the erstwhile COs of The Trisonics with 6 yrs of experience and more than 700 hrs on the MiG-25, kindly let me elucidate and point out some factual errors in the article.

 - Standard profile of the MiG-25 was at M 2.4 + at altitudes 20 Kms + (started around 20 Kms, then the aircraft cruise climbed as the fuel reduced.
 Generally we finished around 22 Kms or so.
 THIS WAS DONE AT MINIMUM AFTERBURNER (and NOT(R)NOT AT MAX AFTERBURNER).
 Max afterburner was to get-away / escape & it would take you to 30 Kms / M 3.0